Vladimir Sorokin: Biography

 Vladimir Sorokin at the Cologne literature festival in March 2006.

 In September 2001, Vladimir Sorokin received the People's Booker Prize; two months later, he was presented with the Andrei Bely Prize for outstanding contributions to Russian literature.
 In 2002, there was a protest against his book Blue Lard, and he was investigated for pornography.

-His 2006 novel, Day of the Oprichnik, describes a dystopian Russia in 2027, with a Tsar in the Kremlin, a Russian language with numerous Chinese expressions, and a "Great Russian Wall" separating the country from its neighbors.
+His 2006 novel, Day of the Oprichnik, describes a dystopian Russia in 2028, with a Tsar in the Kremlin, a Russian language with numerous Chinese expressions, and a "Great Russian Wall" separating the country from its neighbors.
 In 2015, he was awarded the Premio Gregor von Rezzori for this novel.
-Already in 2011 he had received the second prize of the Russian Big Book award for The Blizzard (Метель); three years later, he received another second prize for Telluria.
+In 2011 he received the second prize of the Russian Big Book award for The Blizzard (Метель); three years later, he received another second prize for Telluria.

 In 2016 he was accused by pro-Kremlin activists of "extremism", "pro-cannibalism themes" and "going against Russian Orthodox values" because of his satirical short story "Nastya" (2000), which describes how a 16-year-old is cooked alive in an oven and eaten by her family and friends.

 Sorokin's books have been translated into English, Portuguese, Spanish, French, German, Dutch, Finnish, Swedish, Norwegian, Danish, Italian, Polish, Japanese, Serbian, Korean, Romanian, Estonian, Lithuanian, Slovak, Czech, Hungarian, Croatian and Slovenian, and are available through a number of prominent publishing houses, including Gallimard, Fischer, DuMont, BV Berlin, Haffman, Mlinarec & Plavic and Verlag der Autoren.

-In December 2019, Russian filmmaker Ilya Belov released the documentary "Sorokin Trip" in which he portrayed and examined the writer's life and work.
+In December 2019, Russian filmmaker Ilya Belov released the documentary "Sorokin Trip", in which he portrayed and examined the writer's life and work.
 The film was nominated for Best Documentary for The Golden Unicorn Awards in 2019.